AJ Finley: Los Angeles Chargers

 After not being selected in the 2023 NFL draft, Finley signed with the Los Angeles Chargers as an undrafted free agent.
 Finley made the Chargers' initial 53 man roster out of training camp.
 After being inactive the first two games, he was waived on September 23, 2023 and re-signed to the practice squad.
 He was promoted back to the active roster on September 30.

 Finley was waived by the Chargers on November 25, 2024.

 Seattle Seahawks

 On November 26, 2024, Finley was claimed off waivers by the Seattle Seahawks.
 He was placed on injured reserve on August 5, 2025.

+On March 11, 2026, Finley re-signed with the Seahawks.
+He was waived on August 30 as part of final roster cuts, and re-signed a day later to the practice squad.
+On September 9, Finley was signed to the active roster.